Conscription in Russia: Late Soviet Union

-The late Soviet Armed Forces were manned by mandatory draft (with some exceptions) for all able-bodied males for 2 years (3 years for seagoing parts of the Navy and Border troops), based on the 1967 Law on Universal Military Service.
+The late Soviet Armed Forces were manned by a mandatory draft (with some exceptions) for all able-bodied males for 2 years (3 years for seagoing parts of the Navy and Border troops), based on the 1967 Law on Universal Military Service.
 A bi-annual call-up in spring and autumn was introduced then, replacing the annual draft in fall.
 The conscripts were normally sent to serve far away from their residence.

 Men were subject to draft at the age of 18.
 The draft could be postponed due to continued education.
 However, since the early 1980s Soviet Union had a mandatory draft for students of most colleges/universities — the first mass student recruitment was in spring 1983, the maximum conscription fraction in 1987 — until it was abolished in the spring of 1989.
 Students were drafted for two or, if for the navy, three years of military service typically after termination (more seldom in the middle) of the first or second year of college.

 Most universities had military departments which were in charge of military training of all non-disabled male students to become reserve officers of a particular military specialty depending on the university.
-At the moment of the Dissolution of the Soviet Union, there were 397 civilian institutions of higher education which had military departments, in whole USSR.
+At the moment of the Dissolution of the Soviet Union, there were 397 civilian institutions of higher education which had military departments in the USSR.
 There was the practice of the selective conscription of graduates of civilian institutions of higher education (universities, academies and, strictly speaking, institutions), who have graduated the military departments of their almae matres and received a commission as an officer, in the Soviet Union.
-Such a person could be conscripted from the reserve of armed forces to active duty, but until the age of 27 only; the period of active duty of such an officer was several years, and at the end of that period, he was due to be enlisted in the reserve of armed forces again.
-Such officers were called "blazers" in army's slang (for example, Anatoly Kvashnin was a "blazer").
+Such a person could be conscripted from the reserve of armed forces to active duty, but until the age of 27 only; the period of active duty of such an officer was several years, and at the end of that period, he was due to be enlisted in the reserve of the armed forces again.
+Such officers were called "blazers" in army slang (for example, Anatoly Kvashnin was a "blazer").